Leased Car Insurance Requirements: What Coverage You Need & Costs

 See if you qualify for a lower rate in less than 2 minutes

-Best Insurance Companies for Leased Vehicles
+Best Insurance Companies for Leased Vehicles in 2026

+Choosing the right insurance company for your leased vehicle can save you hundreds of dollars annually while ensuring you meet all lessor requirements.
 Based on 2026 rate data for full coverage meeting typical lease requirements, these companies consistently offer the best combination of affordability and service:

 Insurance Company Average Monthly Premium Key Advantages

-USAA $108 Lowest rates, excellent service, military/family only
+USAA $108 Excellent service, military/family eligible only

 State Farm $124 Competitive pricing, extensive agent network

-Allstate $150 Good claims handling, numerous discount options
+Allstate $150 Good claims handling, numerous discounts

-Progressive $158 Snapshot telematics discounts, competitive pricing
+Progressive $158 Snapshot telematics discounts

 Pincher's Pro Tip